ghga-de/docs.ghga.de/user_docs/metadata/standards.md

 ## **Metadata standards**
 Metadata provides context and provenance to raw data and methods and are essential to both discovery and validation.
 It can be classified as a high level document which establishes a common way of structuring and understanding data by including principles and implementation issues utilizing the standard.
 Metadata standards offer conventions for the generation and description of research data.
 They specify and define the structure of metadata.

+### **Minimum Information about a high-throughput Nucleotide Sequencing Experiment (MINSEQE)**
+[MINSEQE](https://fairsharing.org/FAIRsharing.a55z32) describes the minimum information about a high-throughput nucleotide sequencing experiment that is needed to enable the unambiguous interpretation and facilitate reproduction of the results of the experiment.
+By analogy to the [MIAME](https://fairsharing.org/FAIRsharing.32b10v) guidelines for microarray experiments, adherence to the [MINSEQE](https://fairsharing.org/FAIRsharing.a55z32) guidelines will improve integration of multiple experiments across different modalities, thereby maximizing the value of high-throughput research.
+The five main elements of experimental description to be [MINSEQUE](https://fairsharing.org/FAIRsharing.a55z32) compliant include - description of the experiment and sample under study, sequence read data for each assay, final processed data for the study, information about experiment-sample relationship, experiment and sample processing protocol.

 ## **Ontologies**

 To ensure that the metadata that is collected in GHGA is of high quality, we support a selection of ontologies for certain properties where their values can be one or more concept terms from these ontologies.
 The ontologies were chosen based on their suitability to represent the knowledge specific to genomic medicine.
 They have a wide adoption and community support, which increases their interoperability and reusability.